cpske/ISP/assignment/week14-team.md

 4. Run: `python manage.py runserver 8000`
 5. Browse to http://localhost:8000

 1-3 should all be in a `requirements.txt` file.
 Steps 4-5 are "How to Run" not "installation".
+Instructions should note differences in operating system.

 **How to Run**